|

 "Clipboard" group The Clipboard group allows you to: - manage clipboard features (copy / paste).

-- The new size of workspace.
+- The new work area size.

 - Click the "Pencil" tool in the ribbon.

-New in version 28The image editor automatically automatically recognizes freehand drawings.
+The image editor automatically recognizes freehand drawings.
 Thus, a line, a circle or a rectangle drawn freehand will be automatically recognized and redrawn. - The "Line" tool is used to draw a line on the current layer.
 The line color and thickness can be selected in the "Lines" group.
 These characteristics can also be modified in the image editor pane.
 To use this tool:

 - Click the "Line" tool in the ribbon.